Type shifter

 Type shifters were proposed by Barbara Partee and Mats Rooth in 1983 to allow for systematic type ambiguity.
-Work of this period assumed that syntactic categories corresponded directly with semantic types and researchers thus had to "generalize to the worst case" when particular uses of particular expressions from a given category required an especially high type.
-Moreover, Partee argued that evidence in fact supported expressions having different types in different contexts.
-Thus, she and Rooth proposed type shifting as a principled mechanism for generating this ambiguity.
+Work of the period assumed that syntactic categories corresponded directly with semantic types, and researchers thus had to "generalize to the worst case" when particular uses of particular expressions from a given category required an especially high type.
+Moreover, Partee argued that evidence, in fact, supported expressions having different types in different contexts.
+Thus, she and Rooth proposed type shifting as a principled mechanism for generating the ambiguity.